sayed09/odoo-10-docker/README.md

 Then locate `localhost:10000` to access Odoo 10.0.

-And locate `localhost:5555` to access pgAdmin using the following credentials.
+And locate `localhost:5050` to access pgAdmin using the following credentials.
 ```
-user: admin@pgadmin.com
+user: admin@admin.com
-password: 123456
+password: admin
 ```